 "Claim" means any and all judgments, claims, causes of action, demands, lawsuits, suits, proceedings, governmental investigations, audits, administrative orders, or other obligations for losses, assessments, fines, penalties, costs, expenses, liabilities and damages (whether actual, consequential or punitive), including interest, penalties, reasonable attorneys' fees, disbursements and costs of investigations, deficiencies, levies, duties and imposts.

-“Competing Platform” means a multilateral, fee-for-transaction electronic trading platform for products that include Specified Products, other than a platform owned and/or operated by Enron, Sponsor, or their respective Affiliates.
+“Competing Platform” means a multilateral, fee-for-transaction electronic trading platform for products that include Specified Products.

 “Counterparty Interface” means the Interface described in Exhibit E.

+"Enron Competitor" shall mean [definition to come].

 “Enron Contract Terms” means all terms, conditions, policies, contracts, and agreements governing access to and transactions attempted with or executed through the Enron Platform.

+"Enron Material Adverse Effect" means a material adverse effect on (i) the financial position or results of operation of Enron or any of its Affiliates, either individually or collectively; (ii) the commercial or operational integrity or security of the Enron Platform or Enron's data, systems and software; or (iii) the ability of Enron, any of its Affiliates, or the Enron Platform to conduct their respective businesses substantially in the manner as conducted prior to the date hereof.

 “Enron Platform” means the platform owned and operated by Enron operated through the website located at www.enrononline.com.

-“Enron Price Interface” means the Interface described in Exhibit A. Enron Sponsor reasonably determines that such a failure will have a material adverse affect on Sponsor or the Sponsor Platformn Enron Sponsor,Sponsor Enron Enron;
+“Enron Price Interface” means the Interface described in Exhibit A.

+"Enron Technology Failure" means any failure of any aspect of the Enron Platform (whether with respect to technology, personnel, or otherwise) that has, or can reasonably be expected to have, a Sponsor Material Adverse Effect.
 “Enron Transaction Interface” means the Interface described in Exhibit B.

-“Executed Transaction” means a Proposed Transaction that is executed with Enron pursuant to Section 5 and becomes a binding contractual obligation of Enron and the Participant in accordance with the Enron Contract Terms; an Executed Transaction may only exist pursuant to Section 5.
+“Executed Transaction” means a Proposed Transaction that becomes a binding contractual obligation of Enron and the Participant in accordance with Section 5.

 "ID Interface" means the Interface described in Exhibit F.